utubo/vim-cmdheight0/README.md

   the list of the sub-separators as `[left, right]`.
   default is `['|', '|']`
 - `tail_style`, `sep_style`, `sub_style`
-  the hilight style of serpators.
+  the highlight style of serpators.
   default is `NONE`.
 - `horiz`
-  the char of the horizontal line on zen mode. default is `-`.
+  the char of the horizontal line on zen mode.
+  default is `-`.
 - `format`
   the format of statusline.
 - `mode`
   the names of mode.
 - `exclude`
   the exclude bufnames.
   default is `['ControlP']`.

 #### `g:cmdheight0.format`